This Bacteria Causes Pain, Bloating and Diarrhea

 How does Helicobacter Pylori spread?

 To date, doctors and scientists aren’t sure what causes this bacteria to spread into our bodies.
-However, given its contagiousness, there are some common factors:
+However, they have some good information on relevant factors:

 - This bacteria is normally contracted during childhood.
 It’s during this stage that we’re most vulnerable to bacteria and infections.

 - Doctors tell us that almost 60% of the population already has this pathogen inside their bodies in its asymptomatic form.
-It can remain inside the body our entire lives with causing any damage.
+It can remain inside the body for a person’s entire life with causing any damage.

-- Some may never experience any symptoms, while others, upon reaching a certain age, will start to suffer from gastritis, gastric ulcers, pain, and acid reflux…
+- Some may never experience any symptoms, while others, upon reaching a certain age, will start to suffer from gastritis, gastric ulcers, pain, acid reflux, bloating and diarrhea.

-- Another factor to keep in mind is that according to several studies, the bacteria H. Pylori is associated in some cases with certain types of stomach cancer like gastric lymphoma.
-This is a really important fact to be aware of.
+- Another factor to keep in mind is that, according to several studies, this issue is more dangerous than you might think.
+In fact, the bacteria H. Pylori is associated in some cases with certain types of stomach cancer, like gastric lymphoma.
+This is a really important fact to keep in mind.

-As we mentioned above, this bacteria commonly doesn’t present any symptoms or signs of discomfort.
+As we mentioned above, this bacteria often doesn’t present any symptoms or signs of discomfort at all.
+It does sometimes cause pain, bloating and diarrhea, though.

-However, if you want to know for sure if this organism is inside you, you should consult your doctor so that he can conduct the appropriate tests.
+If you want to know for sure whether this organism is inside you, you should consult your doctor.
+He or she will be able to conduct appropriate tests.

-These tests consist of analyzing the patients breath after ingesting a liquid that contains a non-radioactive isotope.
-If the bacteria is present in the body, it will convert the urea into carbon dioxide and ammonia.
+These tests consist of analyzing the patient’s breath after ingesting a liquid that contains a non-radioactive isotope.
+If the bacteria is present in the body, it will convert the liquid into carbon dioxide and ammonia.

-The carbon dioxide passes into the blood and is excreted by the lungs where it’s detected in the breath.
+The carbon dioxide passes into the blood and then the lungs excrete it.
+It’s here that your physician can detect it in the breath.

 If you already suffer from digestive problems, your doctor may suggest an endoscopy to examine the lining of your stomach.